7 Indoor Dog Potty Solutions for Apartments, Bad Weather, and Senior Dogs

 • Save

-To recreate this design, you’ll need a foldable puppy playpen, a large absorbent training pad, and a waterproof floor mat underneath.
-The enclosed space encourages the dog to use the designated potty area consistently.
+To set up this training area, you will need to get a foldable puppy playpen, a large absorbent training pad and a waterproof floor mat.
+Dogs being creatures of habit will be more likely to use the enclosed area as their potty.

-A helpful training tip is to keep the potty pad in the same position every day.
-Dogs learn through routine, so consistency will make potty training much faster and more successful.
+It can be very helpful to keep the potty pad in the same position each day.
+Dogs can learn by routine, so keeping it in the same place will make potty training much easier and faster.

 📸 Photo credit: Instagram @dogsand.me